 Video of the Day

 Carbs are an important source of energy for the martial artist.
 The amount of carbs many martial artists consume varies from high to low.
 Ideally, you should get a minimum of 45 percent of your calories from carbs for general good health.
-But as an athlete, you may benefit from consuming a higher percentage of your calories from carbs, as much as 65 percent, to promote energy stores and prevent your body from using protein for energy.
+However, as an athlete, you may benefit from consuming a higher percentage of your calories from carb—as much as 65 percent—to promote energy stores and prevent your body from using protein for energy.
 Rice and other whole grains, as well as vegetables and fruits, serve as sources of healthy carbs for martial artists.

 Don't Skip the Fat